Trumpism

 Gov. Walz says ICE is ‘Trump’s modern-day Gestapo’

-Gov. Walz is facing pushback from the Department of Homeland Security after he compared ICE to the Nazi police force the Gestapo while speaking at a University of Minnesota Law School graduation over the weekend.
+Gov. Walz is facing pushback from the Department of Homeland Security after he compared ICE to the Nazi police force, the Gestapo, while speaking at a University of Minnesota Law School graduation over the weekend.

 Breaking News